qifanyyy/JupyterNotebook/README.md

 # JupyterNotebook
-### Updated scripts to download all .ipynb files
+### Updated scripts to download all .ipynb files on Github
 ### Downloaded all algorithms to analyze their intentions

 ## Date Oct.12, 2020
 ### Removed syntax error files by pathlib unlink, and the number relative small